Medically reviewed on May 2, 2018.

 - Low white blood cell counts have rarely happened with this medicine (terbinafine tablets).
 This may lead to a higher chance of getting an infection.
 Tell your doctor if you have ever had a low white blood cell count.
 Call your doctor right away if you have signs of infection like fever, chills, or sore throat.

-- Liver problems have happened with this medicine.
+- Liver problems have happened with this medicine (terbinafine tablets).
 Sometimes, this has been very bad and has led to the need for a liver transplant or death.
 Liver problems may happen in people with or without liver disease.
 Talk with the doctor.

 - Very bad and sometimes deadly blood problems like thrombotic thrombocytopenic purpura/hemolytic uremic syndrome (TTP/HUS) have happened with this medicine (terbinafine tablets) in some people.
 Call your doctor right away if you feel very tired or weak or have any bruising or bleeding; dark urine or yellow skin or eyes; pale skin; change in the amount of urine passed; change in eyesight; change in strength on 1 side is greater than the other, trouble speaking or thinking, or change in balance; or fever.